 After your defense and dissertation submission, if you are being hired as a postdoc in our department, please have your advisor contact Barbara Sullivan, Sr. Administrative Coordinator right away to arrange the hire.

 Select a date and time for your defense.
 You will need about two hours.
-Contact Debbie to reserve a room.
+Contact Dana to reserve a room.

-Please e-mail Debbie a copy of your abstract, including the dissertation’s title, about one week before the defense date.
+Please e-mail Dana a copy of your abstract, including the dissertation’s title, about one week before the defense date.
 She will announce your defense via e-mail to the department.

 Dissertations will be submitted only by electronic media.
 Hardbound books will not be printed on campus, but information will be provided on where dissertations can be printed and bound.
 The library’s Electronic Theses and Dissertations page is a great resource which details the whole new electronic submission process.
 Here is a checklist you should follow to submit your dissertation.